fbpx

 Don’t worry alone, we’re here to help.

-In order to diagnose PMS, symptoms must be logged, ideally over two cycles.
-Please take a look at the menstrual diary below to enable you to record your symptoms;
+In order to diagnose PMS and PMDD, symptoms must be logged, ideally over two cycles.
+Please take a look at the menstrual diary below to enable you to record your symptoms.

 NAPS-MENSTRUAL-DIARY.docx (live.com)